eusvii/eusvii/README.md

 I'm Eme, I like to build software that makes people's lives that little bit easier.

-As of right now I am having a lot of fun with Expo building my dissertation project 🔥.
+I’m currently working on my dissertation project which I am building in Expo 🔥.

 Fun fact: